aio-libs/aiohttp/docs/web_reference.rst

    .. attribute:: on_cleanup

-      A :class:`~aiohttp.Signal` that is fired on application cleanup.
+      A :class:`~aiosignal.Signal` that is fired on application cleanup.

       Subscribers may use the signal for gracefully closing connections to database server etc.